 Raised acne scars occur when too much scar tissue has formed as a result of the healing process.
 Raised scars can be altered to appear less severe or even surgically removed in some cases.
 This type of scarring is usually easier to treat than deep, depressed scars.

-The treatments that a dermatologist may use to treat raised acne scars include:
+The treatments that a dermatologist may use to treat raised acne scars to include:

 Laser Therapy- Lasers and other light therapies, like pulsed dye laser (PDL) are often used effectively in the treatment of acne scarring.
 In particular, pulsed dye laser therapy can help to flatten raised scars and reduce their appearance.

 Cryosurgery- This treatment freezes the scar tissue and causes it to die and gradually fall off.
 To improve the results, dermatologists often recommend a series of cryotherapy sessions and corticosteroid injections.
-The main drawback with cryotherapy is that it can cause permanent light spots to form on the treated skin.
-It can effectively diminish raised scars in people who have lighter skin, but is not usually recommended for darker skin tones.
+The main drawback of cryotherapy is that it can cause permanent light spots to form on the treated skin.
+It can effectively diminish raised scars in people who have lighter skin but are not usually recommended for darker skin tones.